Francesco Aquilini

-Francesco Aquilini (born 1960) is a Canadian businessman and investor, and is the current chairman and owner of the Vancouver Canucks.
+Francesco Aquilini (born 1960) is a Canadian businessman, investor, and is the current chairman and owner of the Vancouver Canucks.
 He is a managing director of Vancouver-based Aquilini Investment Group, the parent company of several diverse subsidiaries.
 The company is best known for its ownership of the Vancouver Canucks and Rogers Arena, where Aquilini sits as Chairman and NHL Governor.
 Aquilini is also chairman of Canadian digital media company Enthusiast Gaming.

 Early life and family business

 Francesco Aquilini was born and raised in Vancouver, British Columbia.
 Aquilini attended Templeton Secondary School.
 He went on to graduate from Simon Fraser University with a degree in Business Administration.
 He later earned an MBA from UCLA Anderson School of Management.

 His father, Luigi Aquilini, emigrated in 1953 from Travagliato, Brescia, Italy, to Vancouver.
 He started Aquilini Investment Group in the 1960s and is still active in the company operations and decision making.
 Having come to Canada from Italy in the mid-1950s, Luigi started his own construction company, working in East Vancouver during the 1960s and 1970s.
 In the 1980s, he bought and sold older buildings in Vancouver, Ontario and Quebec.
 He then began buying land to build new condominium towers.
 Francesco and his two brothers, Roberto and Paolo, began working in the company during the 1980s and are now all managing directors.

 In May 2019, it was found that the Aquilini family had underpaid 174 migrant workers at their berry farm in Pitt Meadows.
 The office of the Director of Employment Standards ordered the Aquilinis to repay $133,632.56 in back wages, vacation pay and interest to temporary foreign workers brought in from Guatemala to work at its Golden Eagle Blueberry Farm in the summer of 2018.